pydata/pydata-sphinx-theme/docs/community/setup.md

 disk and run the test.
 A new file will be created, and subsequent tests will pass.

-To run the tests with `nox`, run the following commands:
+To run the tests with `nox`, run the following command:

 ```console
 $ nox -s test